-Allegra Smith, Senior Director of Digital Learning at Sotheby’s Institute takes us behind-the-scenes of what it takes to create state-of-the-art virtual learning experiences for the art world.
+Allegra Smith, Senior Director of Digital Learning at Sotheby’s Institute takes us behind the scenes of what it takes to create state-of-the-art virtual learning experiences for the art world.

-As the head of the Digital Learning team I lead the group that builds online courses at Sotheby’s Institute of Art.
+As the head of the Digital Learning team, I lead the group that builds online courses at Sotheby’s Institute of Art.
 It is my pleasure to take you behind the scenes of the online courses that have brought Sotheby’s Institute to almost 6,000 people in more than 100 countries.
-This year, we took virtual learning to a new level, and are currently offering integrated graduate programs online along with our extensive course catalog of other remote learning topics and formats.
+This year, we took virtual learning to a new level, and are currently offering integrated graduate programs online along with our extensive course catalog of other remote and blended learning topics and formats.

 A team of experts

 Personally, I believe that technology empowers and enhances the learning experience to become something that isn’t a mere substitute for a classroom, but that goes far beyond what we traditionally think of as a learning environment.
 As a department, we have firm roots in teaching methodologies and are also technologists, media producers, artists, and analysts.
 The team’s background includes projects with The Museum of Modern Art, Juilliard, National Gallery of Art, Solomon R. Guggenheim Museum, Pearson, Vice, Buzzfeed, Macmillan and more.

 As we think about the architecture for online learning we seek to bring ideas to life in different ways.
 With a multi-media and multi-dimensional approach to a topic, an online course can spark inspiration, resonate unexpectedly, and create deeper meaning and understanding.
 We work with world-class exclusive content from behind the scenes of Sotheby’s Auction House and major art world institutions to exclusive interviews from art market experts and some of the most influential artists of today.
 What excites me about designing online courses is that we can bring our campuses in London and New York to a global art world citizen, wherever they may be.